mapr/mapr-csi/README.md

 Currently, MapR CSI Storage plugin (v1.0.0) only support Kubernetes as CO (Container Orchestration) system.

 Before installing the MapR Container Storage Interface (CSI) Storage Plugin, Please note the following:
-1. The installation procedure assumes that the Kubernetes cluster is already installed and functioning normally.
+1. The installation procedure assumes that the Kubernetes cluster (See supported Kubernetes version) is already installed and functioning normally.
+2. Configure `--maxvolumepernode` to Maximum volumes allowed on a node as per it's capacity in the `deploy/kubernetes/csi-maprkdf-v1.0.0.yaml` accordingly.
-2. The Privileged Pods and Mount Propogation are enabled on the Kubernetes environment.
+3. The Privileged Pods and Mount Propogation are enabled on the Kubernetes environment.
 See below procedure to enable them:
 a) Enable privileged Pods
 This can be achieved with starting kubelet and Apiserver with allow-privileged flag to true:
     `./kube-apiserver ...  --allow-privileged=true ...`
     `./kubelet ...  --allow-privileged=true ...`

 *Note*: This is default in some environments, such as GKE, Kubeadm etc.
 b) Enable mount propogation
 MapR CSI Storage plugin require the mount propogation enabled on the Kubernetes environment.
 This will allow sharing of volumes mounted by one container with other containers in the same pod, or even